BaptisS/oci_waf_seclist/README.md

 4.5-	Click ***‘Add Security List’*** button to assign the Security to the subnet.

 ### 5-   Remove any permissive rules
-5.1-	Remove existing permisive rules to lockdown your WAF Origin.
+5.1-	Remove any pre-existing permisive rules to lockdown your WAF Origin and allow only incoming traffic from the OCI WAF Public IPs.